Bulloch Academy

-Bulloch Academy is an independent, grades PK–12 school in unincorporated Bulloch County, Georgia, that was founded as a segregation academy.
+Bulloch Academy is an independent, grades PK–12 school that was founded as a segregation academy.
+It is located in unincorporated Bulloch County, Georgia, approximately 2 mi west of downtown Statesboro.

 History

-Bulloch Academy was created as a segregation academy in order to continue providing white-only education in the Statesboro, Georgia area after federally mandated integration was enacted.
+Bulloch Academy was founded in 1971 as a segregation academy in order to continue providing access to white-only education in the Statesboro, Georgia area after federally mandated integration was enacted.